-However, courtroom experience by itself is not enough.
+Additionally, experience alone is not enough.
 Experience does not necessarily ensure quality.
-The number of similar cases that an attorney has handled has nothing to do with how good the attorney is in trial.
+The number of similar cases that an attorney has handled has very little to do with how good the attorney is in trial.
+There are attorneys who have tried dozens of cases but are not good at trial.
 The length of time that someone has been an attorney has nothing to do with how good that attorney is in trial.
 The law school that an attorney attended has nothing to do with how good an attorney is in trial.
-Good trial skills are the result of a combination of trial skills training, trial experience and work ethic.
+Great trial skills are the result of a combination of trial skills training, trial experience and work ethic.

 We are highly skilled at putting together and trying a lean, efficient case that is based on facts.
 We investigate matters before filing to gather relevant information, then we use the discovery process to gain admissions from the opposing party and confirm facts through witnesses.
 We have specialized training and experience in ethical witness preparation for depositions, evidentiary hearings and trial.
 We work to make each case simple and understandable.
 Judges and juries are humans, and they bring all the flaws of human decision-making with them to trial, including natural human biases and fatigue.
 Our focus is on credibility: when we say something, we have the evidence to back it up, and we get to it.
 We don’t waste time in the courtroom, and we don't talk about things that do not matter.